-\begin{rem}[Parameters space] Following the discussion in Remark \ref{rem:GLKpmf}, if the parameter constrain $c>0$ is not imposed the coefficients of the Lagrangian expansion can be negative.
-In this case a truncated GLK can be used, similarly to what is proposed in \cite{mccabe2020distributions} for the Katz distribution, and the inference procedure can be easily extended to include this type of distributions.
+Following the discussion above in this section, if the parameter constraint $c>0$ is not imposed, the coefficients of the Lagrangian expansion can be negative.
+In this case, a truncated GLK can be used, similarly to what is proposed in \cite{mccabe2020distributions} for the Katz distribution, and the inference procedure can be easily extended to include this type of distribution.
 The truncation can be imposed by using the following recursion for the transition probability:

-where $U(\theta)=a\beta/c$, $V(\theta)=U(b+c)/(a+b)$ and
+where $U(\psi)=a\beta/c$, $V(\psi)=U(b+c)/(a+b)$ and

-The probability $p_{i}$ becomes null for $i>j$ if $U(\theta)+V(\theta)j<0$ at $j$.
+The probability $p_{i}$ becomes null for $i>j$ if $U(\psi)+V(\psi)j<0$ at $j$.